 From 9th October 2007, any unused proportion of your IHT allowance can be transferred to the estate of your surviving spouse or civil partner for use on their death.
+This applies to the nil rate band and the residential nil rate band, if this is available.

-Therefore, depending on the individual circumstances, this can increase the allowance available to the surviving spouse or partner from £325,000 up to £650,000.
+Therefore, depending on the individual circumstances, this can increase the allowance available to the surviving spouse or partner from £325,000 up to £650,000 in respect of the nil rate band, and from £175,000 to £350,000 where the residential nil rate band is available.
 The maximum proportion which can be claimed is 100%.